MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-embed-web-site.md

 ---
-title: Embed a bot in a website with Azure Bot Service
+title: Embed a bot in a website with Azure AI Bot Service
 description: Learn how to embed bots in websites by using a web control.
 See how the backchannel mechanism facilitates private communication between web pages and bots.
 author: JonathanFingold
 ms.author: iawilt